mautrix/docs/maubot/dev/reference/plugin-metadata.md

   * Submodules that are imported by modules listed here don't need to be listed separately.
 However, top-level modules must always be listed even if they're imported by other modules.
+  * Modules are loaded in the given order, which means that dependencies must be first, and usually the module containing your main class will be last.
   * **Currently module names must be globally unique.**
 * `main_class` - The main class of the plugin as `module/ClassName`.
   * If `module/` is omitted, maubot will look for the class in the *last* module